-- 1. Locate the pushrod exit slot on the left side of the fuselage. - Carefully cut away the covering material from the slot. - Working from inside the fuselage, slide the threaded end of the remaining pushrod down the inside of the fuselage until the pushrod reaches the exit slot.
+- 1. Locate the pushrod exit slot on the right side of the fuselage. - 2.
+Carefully cut away the covering material from the slot. - 3.
+Working from inside the fuselage, slide the threaded end of the remaining pushrod down the inside of the fuselage until the pushrod reaches the exit slot.
 Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - 4.
 Install the clevis on the rudder pushrod.
 Make sure 6mm of thread shows inside the clevis. - 5.
-The control horn should be mounted on the left side of the rudder at the leading edge, in line with the rudder pushrod. - 6.
-Drill two holes through the rudder using the control horn as a guide and screw the control horn in place. - 7.
-Attach clevis to the third hole in the control horn. - 8.
-Locate one nylon servo arm, and using wire cutters, remove all but one of the arms using a 2mm drill bit, enlarge the third hole out from the center to accommodate the rudder pushrod wire. - 9.
-Plug the rudder servo into the receiver and center the servo.
+The control horn should be mounted on the right side of the rudder at the leading edge, in line with the rudder pushrod. - 6.
+Drill two holes through the rudder using the control horn as a guide and screw the control horn in place. - cutters, remove all but one of the arms using a 2mm drill bit, enlarge the third hole out from the center to accommodate the rudder pushrod wire.

+- Plug the rudder servo into the receiver and center the servo.
 Install the servo arm onto the servo. - 10.
 Center the rudder and hold it in place using a piece of masking tape. - 11.
 With the rudder and rudder servo centered, carefully place a mark on the rudder pushrod wire where it crosses the hole in the servo arm. - 12.
 Using a pliers, carefully make a 90 degree bend up at the mark made.
-Cut off excess wire, leaving about 6mm beyond the bend.

-- 13. Insert the 90 degree bend up through the hole in the servo arm.
+Cut off excess wire, leaving about 6mm beyond the bend. - 13.
+Insert the 90 degree bend up through the hole in the servo arm.
 Install one nylon snap keeper over the wire to secure it to the arm.
 Install the servo arm retaining screw and remove the masking tape from the rudder. - 14.
 Using thick CA glue, secure the pushrod sleeves to the pushrod sleeve guide.